alexandr7035/AffinidiID/README.md

 Also [DiceBear Avatars API](https://avatars.dicebear.com/) is used to generate unique avatars depending on the user's DID.

 ## Implemented use cases
-In the first version (v0.1-alpha) covers the following use cases:
+The first version (v0.1-alpha) covers the following use cases:
 - Sign up
 - Sign in
 - View profile info (username, DID)